 Christian marriage is a religious and family celebration.
 It is also a public bond governed by the laws of the land.
 This means that everyone has the right to be married in the parish where they live or regularly attend worship.
 It is also possible for couples to marry in a parish with which they have a historic ‘qualifying connection’.

-St Michael’s and St Mary’s also help couples with services of prayer after a civil wedding, or who wish to rededicate their wedding vows/rings at significant anniversaries.
+St Michael’s and St Mary’s also help couples with services of prayer after a civil wedding, or who wish to celebrate significant anniversaries by renewing their vows and/or rededicating their wedding rings.
+Please get in touch if you would like to discuss these opportunities.

 To request application paperwork or if you have questions (e.g. about your qualification for marriage with us, or the possibility of remarriage in church after divorce) please contact Georgie Ray in the Parish Office.